GLChamika/AWS-S3-Event-Triggering/README.md

 **Expedia**: They use S3 event triggering to automatically process and analyze data stored in Amazon S3, such as travel bookings, user profiles, and pricing information, to power their personalized travel recommendations and search features.
 <p></p>

-**NOTE**: AWS ACCOUNT ID IN THE LAMBDA FUNCTION CODE SHOULD BE REPLACED.
+**NOTE**: AWS ACCOUNT ID IN THE LAMBDA FUNCTION CODE & THE EMAIL ADDRESS SHOULD BE REPLACED.

 ![AWS Event Trigger](https://github.com/GLChamika/AWS-S3-Event-Triggering/assets/84073224/9d85f7cd-fab4-411e-bb45-fc6c2bef37f5)